 Our last day on the island today, and the weather is much improved from yesterday!
 Almost too late, except that we have a few hours this morning to do some final activities.
 We had to check out of our hotel, but in the island’s most hospitable style we could leave our gear in a transit lounge to grab later.

 We are lucky enough to be here for an annual island event, the Mount Gower Race.
 We cycled down to the far end of the island to view the festivities.
 The main event is a race to the top of the highest peak on the island.
 The record time to complete this is about 1hr 40minutes, just a bit faster than the usual hike time of 9 hours!
-The event included a short (800m) and long (1.2km) fun run for locals and tourists, and then the main race which involved five athletes looking to break the record which stands from 1995!
-They served a breakfast of fish, sausages and muffins, with an interview with some locals who have climbed the mountain hundreds of times.
+The event included a short (800m) and long (1.2km) fun run for locals and tourists, and then the main race which involved five athletes looking to break the record which stands since 1995!
+They served a breakfast of fish, sausages, and muffins, with an interview with some locals who have climbed the mountain hundreds of times.
 An interesting insight into the life of a local on the island.

 After we watched the start of the main race, we rode back past the airport, stopping to watch planes take off over us, on to Ned’s Beach again for a final snorkel.
 This time we saw a shark, two turtles and a clownfish, along with loads of other fish life and coral.
 A great way to end a fabulous holiday.
 We finished with a lay on the beach before handing back our gear, snorkels and bikes.

 We showered in the ‘transit lounge’ then headed across the road for a small bite for lunch at Anchorage.
-Our flight was delayed by half an hour, so it was great to have somewhere to hang out before departing to the airport.
+Our flight was delayed by half an hour, so it was great to have somewhere to hang out before departing for the airport.